orbs-network/performance-benchmark/README.md

 2. Simulate client traffic

+    * Using one of the official client SDKs
     * Generate a significant number of `BenchmarkToken.transfer` transactions
     * All transactions are sent by the contract deployer (owner of all supply) where 1 token is transferred to a random address (from a pool of 100K addresses)
     * Transactions are sent evenly to all gateways (all nodes)